MicrosoftDocs/visualstudio-docs/docs/ide/how-to-add-or-remove-references-by-using-the-reference-manager.md

 You can't browse to an SDK and add it to your project.
 You can only browse to a file (for example, an assembly or *.winmd*) and add it to your project.

-When doing a file reference to a WinMD, the expected layout is that the *FileName.winmd*, *FileName.dll*, and *FileName.pri* files are all placed alongside each other.
+When doing a file reference to a WinMD, the expected layout is that the *<FileName>.winmd*, *<FileName>.dll*, and *<FileName>.pri* files are all placed alongside each other.
 If you reference a WinMD in the following scenarios, an incomplete set of files will be copied into the project output directory and, consequently, build and runtime failures will occur.

 - **Native component**: a native project will create one WinMD for each disjoint set of namespaces and one DLL that consists of the implementation.
 The WinMDs will have disparate names.
 When referencing this native component file, MSBuild won't recognize that the dissimilarly named WinMDs make one component.
-Consequently, only the identically named *FileName.dll* and *FileName.winmd* will be copied, and runtime errors will occur.
-To work around this issue, create an Extension SDK.
+Consequently, only the identically named *<FileName>.dll* and *<FileName>.winmd* will be copied, and runtime errors will occur.
+To work around this issue, create an extension SDK.
 For more information, see [Create a Software Development Kit](../extensibility/creating-a-software-development-kit.md).

-- **Consuming controls**: at a minimum, a XAML control consists of a *FileName.winmd*, *FileName.dll*, *FileName.pri*, *XamlName.xaml*, and an *ImageName.jpg*.
-When the project is built, the resource files that are associated with the file reference won't get copied into the project's output directory, and only *FileName.winmd*, *FileName.dll* and *FileName.pri* will be copied.
-A build error is logged to inform the user that the resources *XamlName.xaml* and *ImageName.jpg* are missing.
+- **Consuming controls**: at a minimum, a XAML control consists of a *<FileName>.winmd*, *<FileName>.dll*, *<FileName>.pri*, *<XamlName>.xaml*, and an *<ImageName>.jpg*.
+When the project is built, the resource files that are associated with the file reference won't get copied into the project's output directory, and only *<FileName>.winmd*, *<FileName>.dll* and *<FileName>.pri* will be copied.
+A build error is logged to inform the user that the resources *<XamlName>.xaml* and *<ImageName>.jpg* are missing.
 To succeed, the user will have to manually copy these resource files into the project output directory for build and debugging/runtime.
-To work around this issue, either create an Extension SDK by following the steps in [Create a Software Development Kit](../extensibility/creating-a-software-development-kit.md) or edit the project file to add the following property:
+To work around this issue, either create an extension SDK by following the steps in [Create a Software Development Kit](../extensibility/creating-a-software-development-kit.md) or edit the project file to add the following property:

     ```xml
     <PropertyGroup>